MagnumVD/NodeVoidKeeper/README.md

   <h3 align="center">NodeVoidKeeper</h3>

-  NodeVoidKeeper keeps your nodes centered around the Origin when saving or loading files
+  NodeVoidKeeper keeps your nodes from drifting into the void of the infinite canvas
   <br />
   <br />
   <a href="https://github.com/MagnumVD/NodeVoidKeeper/issues/new?assignees=&labels=bug">Report a Bug</a>